lucymait/Frogger/README.md

 ### Game timing

-A let was used in our app.js to start our counter at 30 (seconds)
+A ```let``` was used in our app.js to start our counter at 30 (seconds).

 Next, a setInterval was used to add a reduce the counter every second.
-Another if statement was used to turn the id 'screen' to red when the counter drops below 5.
+Another, if statement was used to turn the id 'screen' to red when the counter drops below 5.

 When the counter reaches 0, all the intervals are cleared, the gameover sound is played and the pop up box is displayed.
 Similar to the collission, the displayScore function is called, whereby the player can enter their score and/or choose to play again.
 This score is stored in localStorage.